-Founded in 1994, Celebration has the flavor of southern American village from the 1930s.
+Established in 1994, Celebration has the flavor of a southern American village from the 1930s.
 About 2,500 homes are clustered around a small, pedestrian-friendly shopping area.
-Celebration, Florida is often cited as an example of New Urbanism, or neo-traditional town design.
+The first residents moved in during the summer of 1996, and the Town Center was completed that November.
+Celebration is often cited as an example of New Urbanism, or neo-traditional town design.

-In 2004, the Disney Company sold the 16-acre town center to Lexin Capital, a private real estate investment company.
+In 2004, the Disney Company sold the 16-acre town center near Orlando to Lexin Capital, a private real estate investment company.
 However, Market Street still has a storybook atmosphere that some visitors call "Disney-esque."
-There is a Caribbean flavor to the buildings here.
+There is a Caribbean flavor to many of the buildings here.
 Sided in brightly-colored stucco, the Market Street buildings have wide overhangs, shutters, verandas, and arcades.

 Next: The Celebration Town Center ->